AlexAltea/unicorn.js/docs/api.md

 ## Credits
 Developers of Unicorn: Nguyen Anh Quynh, Dang Hoang Vu, Ziqiao Kong, and contributors
 Developers of Unicorn.js: Alexandro Sanchez Bach and contributors
-Contributors to the documentation: supremestdoggo
+Contributors to the documentation: supremestdoggo (wrote most of it), Alexandro Sanchez Bach (revised before merging)